code-423n4/2022-09-vtvl-findings/data/supernova-Q.md

 # L-03 vestingRecipients is not updated when a claim is revoked
 https://github.com/code-423n4/2022-09-vtvl/blob/f68b7f3e61dad0d873b5b5a1e8126b839afeab5f/contracts/VTVLVesting.sol#L53

-The recipient is not deleted from the array when claim is revoked, thereby showing wrong information in the frontend
+The recipient is not deleted from the array when a claim is revoked, thereby showing wrong information in the frontend